GeoscienceAustralia/anuga_core/docs/source/installation.rst

 .. code-block:: bash

     git clone https://github.com/anuga-community/anuga_core.git
-    sudo bash anuga_core/tools/install_ubuntu_20_04.sh
+    bash anuga_core/tools/install_ubuntu_20_04.sh

 Note: Part of the bash shell will run as sudo so will ask for a password.
-If you like you can run the package installs manually, run the commands in the script ``anuga_core/tools/install_ubuntu_20._04.sh``.
+If you don't like this, you can run the package installs manually, see the commands in the script ``anuga_core/tools/install_ubuntu_20._04.sh``.

 This script also creates a python3 virtual environment `anuga_env`.
-You should activate this virtual environment when working with `anuga`, via the command:
+You should activate this virtual environment when working with ANUGA, via the command:

 .. code-block:: bash